-The Gene Annotation Editor window is made of 5 sections:
+The Gene Annotation Editor window is made of 4 sections:

 - a toolbar that allows access to different functionalities - the current annotation of the genomic object.
 This section can be modified by the annotator (with sufficient rights). - the primary annotation of the genomic object.
-It corresponds to the MicroScope pipeline automatic annotation (if it is a first annotation) or to the databank annotation (if it is a reannotation project). - the Feature / Experimental data section.
-This section provides access to some features of the gene (i.e. star codon prediction, nucleic or amino-acid composition) and to experimental data if any (e.g. gene essentiality, transposon mutants, SNPs/InDels). - the Method results section.
-This section gives an access to the results obtained by the different tools for comparative and functional analyses.
+It corresponds to the MicroScope pipeline automatic annotation (if it is a first annotation) or to the databank annotation (if it is a reannotation project). - the Method results section.
+This section gives an access to the results obtained by the different tools used for the syntactic and functional annotation process.